Climate change in Mauritius: Tourism

-Tourism contributes approximately 20% to GDP and is the employer of approximately 22% of Mauritius' workforce.Sea level rise, coastal erosion, coral bleaching, increased storm intensity, and beach deterioration decrease the attractiveness of Mauritius as a destination.
-A projection estimates beach erosion will lose up to USD 50 million in revenues by 2050.
+Tourism contributes approximately 20% to Mauritius's GDP and is the employer of approximately 22% of the workforce.
+Sea level rise, coastal erosion, coral bleaching, increased storm intensity, and beach deterioration decreases the attractiveness of Mauritius as a destination.
+A projection estimates beach erosion will cause the Mauritian economy to lose up to US$50 million in revenue by 2050.

 Fisheries and marine resources

-Its fisheries are threatened by ocean warming, shifting ranges of species, loss of coral reef habitats, and the pressure from invasive species.
-Changes or declines in fish populations would impact exports as well as the livelihood of coastal residents.
+Fisheries in Mauritius are threatened by ocean warming, shifting ranges of species, loss of coral reef habitats, and pressure from invasive species.
+Changes or declines in fish populations could impact exports as well as the livelihoods of coastal residents.

 Agriculture

-Shifting rain patterns, rising pressure from drought, more intense and more frequent storms, and soil erosion lower crop and livestock production particularly traditionally significant crop such as the sugar industry is highly vulnerable to extremes (cyclones, floods).
+Shifting rain patterns, increasing pressure from drought, more intense and frequent storms, and soil erosion all lower crop yield and livestock production.
+In particular, the traditionally significant sugar industry is highly vulnerable to weather extremes like cyclones and floods.

-Health impacts
+Health

 Climate change poses documented health risks in Mauritius.
-National and international assessments identify rising temperatures, heavier rainfall, sea level rise, and stronger cyclones as key hazards, with effects on disease transmission, injuries, and health system performance.
+National and international assessments identify rising temperatures, heavier rainfall, rising sea levels, and stronger cyclones, which affect disease transmission, injuries, and health system performance.

 Vector-borne diseases

-Warmer temperatures and altered rainfall expand suitable conditions for Aedes mosquitoes and can accelerate viral replication.
-Mauritius has a history of chikungunya and dengue outbreaks, and the current global resurgence of chikungunya includes the south-west Indian Ocean region.
+Warmer temperatures and altered rainfall expand suitable habitats for Aedes mosquitoes and can accelerate viral replication.
+Mauritius has a history of chikungunya and dengue outbreaks, and the current global resurgence of chikungunya includes the southwest Indian Ocean region.
 Public health agencies link part of this risk to climate change.

 Heat stress

-Higher maximum temperatures raise risks of heat illness, especially for older adults, outdoor workers, and people with chronic disease.
+Higher maximum temperatures raise risks of heat illness, especially for older adults, outdoor workers, and people with chronic diseases.
 Climate models used by the World Bank show increasing heat risk across the islands.

-Water- and food-borne disease
+Water- and food-borne diseases

 Intense rainfall and flooding compromise water quality and sanitation and can increase gastroenteritis and other enteric infections.
 Coastal flooding may also affect shellfish safety.
 The WHO country profile cites these pathways for small island states, including Mauritius.

 Mitigation and adaptation

-Mauritius has a framework climate law, the Climate Change Act 2020, which establishes an Inter-Ministerial Council on Climate Change and a Department of Climate Change to steer policy toward a low-emission and climate-resilient economy.
+Mauritius has a climate framework law, the Climate Change Act 2020, which establishes an Inter-Ministerial Council on Climate Change and a Department of Climate Change to guide policy towards a low-emissions, climate-resilient economy.

 In September 2025 the government filed its third Nationally Determined Contribution.
-It targets a 40 percent reduction of economy-wide greenhouse gas emissions by 2035 compared to a business-as-usual pathway, with sectoral measures in energy, transport, waste, AFOLU, and IPPU.
+It targets a 40% reduction in economy-wide greenhouse gas emissions by 2035 compared to a business-as-usual pathway, with sectoral measures in energy, transport, waste, AFOLU, and IPPU.

-The updated NDC framework also raises energy ambitions to 60 percent power generation from green sources by 2030, a coal phase-out, and a 10 percent improvement in energy efficiency from a 2019 baseline.
-Domestic finance is expected to cover 35 percent of climate action costs.
+The updated NDC framework also raises energy ambitions to 60% power generation from renewable sources by 2030, a coal phase-out, and a 10% improvement in energy efficiency from a 2019 baseline.
+Domestic finance is expected to cover 35% of climate action costs.